prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/Algorithms/2022-02-19-dynamic-programming.md

 $$a_{i}$$ = the minimum number of currencies that can make the amount i (the goal is to make the amount M, but solve the small problem first.) <br>
 k = unit of each currency <br>
-Ignition type: Each currency unit, k, is checked one by one.
+Recurrence relation type: Each currency unit, k, is checked one by one.
 - If there is a way to make $$a_{i-k}$$, $$a_{i}$$ = min($$a_{i}$$, $$a_{i-k+1}$$) is updated with a smaller value.
 - If there is no way to create $$a_{i-k}$$, $$a_i$$ = INF.